logicalclocks/hops-docs/docs/user_guide/hopsworks/hive.rst

 HopsHive is a fork for Apache Hive.
 The main difference between Apache Hive and HopsHive is that when a user deletes their data, the metadata describing databases, tables and partitions is deleted as well, hence maintaining the metadata storage consistent against the filesystem.

 This page serves as a guide on how to use Hive from within HopsWorks.
-For information on how to write HiveQL (the language used to query the data) and configuration parameters available for tweaking, please refer to the Apache Hive `wiki`_:
+For information on how to write HiveQL (the language used to query the data) and configuration parameters available for tweaking, please refer to the Apache Hive `wiki`_

 .. _wiki: https://cwiki.apache.org/confluence/display/Hive/Home